Clearing and adjustment at Norwich University of the Arts

 You have not met your offer.
 You may still be accepted by your Firm or Insurance choice, but if not UCAS will enter you into Clearing automatically.

 You have changed your mind about which University you want to go to.
 You can release your application into Clearing on your UCAS Track and make a new choice.

 You already have your exam results but have not been made any offers by a university.

 When can I apply via Clearing?

-We are still accepting applications for many of our courses but you can apply through Clearing from July to September.
+We are still accepting applications for many of our courses and you can apply through Clearing from July to September.

 How do I apply for a course at NUA?

-Whether you’re calling before or after A-Level Results Day on Thursday 15 August 2019, we’re always happy to discuss your options on a course at NUA.
+Whether you’re getting in touch before or after A-Level Results Day on Thursday 13 August 2020, we’re always happy to discuss your options on a course at NUA.

 Call us on +44 (0)1603 751485

-What happens when I call NUA about Clearing?
+What happens when I contact NUA about Clearing?